Meet our staff and leadership team

-CHRIS EVANS: SUPPORT STAFF
+CHRIS EVANS: ACTIVITIES DIRECTOR

 Chris Evans has a Bachelor s Degree from the University of Utah majoring in Environmental Science.
 Previously coming to White River Academy, he was a Utah State Park Ranger for over 16 years at Yuba State Park along with his wife.
 He has 4 children and enjoys hiking, hunting, fishing, and the outdoors with his family.
 Other interests include coin and stamp collections and doing crossword puzzles.

 Candy is part of White River Academy’s support staff, and works early in the morning with the students.
 She loves her family and enjoys drawing, the outdoors, and rock hounding.